mendix/docs/content/refguide/validation-rules.md

 ### Error message

-This property defines the message that is displayed to the end user when the attribute value does not satisfy the condition defined by the validation rule.
+This property defines the message that is displayed to the end-user when the attribute value does not satisfy the condition defined by the validation rule.

 ## Rule Properties